Heemel255/EMR/README.md

 Electronic Medical Records system that can store and retrieve data from a database

-contains unit tests in unittests package
+contains unit tests in "unittest" package